Interplay of Unidirectional Quantum Strings in Kagome Rydberg Atom Array: Abstract

 \section{Abstract}

-Leveraging the rapid development of quantum simulators, the intriguing phenomena of string breaking are observed across various quantum simulation platforms \cite{Rydberg_kagome,qbit_string_breaking}.
-However, the strings can only be broken by quenching the tension energy due to the system size limitation, such "tensile breaking" behaves quite the same as in one-dimension \cite{ion_string_breaking}.
-To discover the distinctive properties of quantum strings in two dimensions, we utilize a newly developed quantum Monte Carlo method to simulate a ten times larger scale (743-site) Kagome Rydberg atom array which can be described with U(1) lattice gauge theory.
-With designed edges, one end of the string can be easily grasped, allowing for clearly observing the dynamics of the dangling gauge charge at the open end.
-Then, we can drag each end in opposite directions perpendicular to the string.
-As the separation distance increases, asymptotic freedom-like behavior is detected.
-Eventually, the string breaks because the distance between both ends surpasses the string's length, so named "geometric breaking".
-Distinct from "tensile breaking," the two newly formed strings are suddenly uncorrelated, accompanied by a sudden energy increase.
-Lastly, we study multiple strings and successfully prepare a heart-like superposition state of broken and unbroken quantum strings with three gauge charges attached reminiscent of quarks and gluon.
-This work can benefit the comprehension of quantum strings and also shed light on the simulation of high-energy physics.
+Leveraging the rapid development of quantum simulators, the intriguing phenomena of quantum string are observed across various quantum simulation platforms.
+However, the complex interplay between the quantum strings cannot be well analyzed due to the limited system size in real quantum simulators.
+Here, with the help of a newly developed quantum Monte Carlo method, we can simulate a larger-scale Kagome Rydberg atom array, providing an ideal playground for studying quantum strings.
+By introducing a novel edge pinning method, the ends of a quantum string can be attached to edges so that the flexible manipulation of the quantum string becomes possible.
+Due to the geometric constraint, the quantum strings are unidirectional, which strongly complicates their interplay.
+To quantitatively describe the quantum string, we built a one-dimensional effective model.
+With both analytic and numerical methods, rich physics can be found, including ``geometric breaking", heart-like superposition state of quantum strings, and the attractive inter-string interactions.
+This work can benefit the comprehension of quantum strings and may also shed light on the simulation of high-energy physics.